 And we’ll then go to the conference and I’ll participate in the conference but also have a number of bilateral meetings on a range of matters.

-> You can imagine.
+SECRETARY CLINTON: You can imagine.
 We covered the waterfront.

-> And we have to do a better job of trying to more carefully channel and monitor our own aid.
+And we have to do a better job of trying to more carefully channel and monitor our own aid.
 If you remember the article that got Congresswoman Lowey so agitated with good reason, it wasn’t on the civilian side, it was on our military side, because the military was looking for ways to give safe passage for convoys, and obviously, they want to get things done, they want to move goods and people.
 So the article basically detailed what the consequences of doing that in a way that basically buys protection.
 Yet at the same time, look, this is a very challenging environment and I can understand why people make some of the decisions.
 But that’s no excuse.
 We have to do better.

 And so while we’re pressing the Afghan Government at all levels to be more accountable, to go after corruption, we also have to do an equal job of managing our own presence there.

 QUESTION: I’m sorry, just to follow up on that same thing.
 The military has got a number of task forces that they’ve launched in order to examine on their side these kinds of contracts.
 What is the State Department doing?

 SECRETARY CLINTON: Same thing.
 I mean, we have an ongoing scrubbing of issues.
 I mean, as many of you know, Jack Lew has been heading up our internal efforts to really ask all the hard questions, to force decisions to be made, to implement measures of accountability.
 And we will continue that as Jack moves on to OMB.
 But between State and AID we have a – we don’t have a task force.
 We have a directive in the Department and the Agency about what’s expected and then we have oversight of that.